MonoGame/docs.monogame.github.io/articles/getting_started/using_development_nuget_packages.md

           MyGame.DesktopGL.csproj

 ```

+> [!IMPORTANT]
-Do Not...
-DO NOT place this NuGet.config file in your source control.
+> Do Not...
+DO NOT place a NuGet.config file with valid `packageSourceCredentials` in your source control.

 The contents of the file are as follows, replace `%GITHUB_USER%` with your GitHub username and the `%GITHUB_TOKEN%` with your token.